Organizing

 your signature, the “A Card” signifies that you desire for the appropriate Local Union to represent you for the purpose

-2. Along with the sufficient “Showing of Interest” an Election Petition must be filed with the NLRB.
+of collective bargaining. - Along with the sufficient “Showing of Interest” an Election Petition must be filed with the NLRB.
 The NLRB will

 contact the employer and require them to provide a list of their employees.
 The NLRB will compare the names on the

-“A Cards” to the list provided by the employer to determine if there is sufficient interest, 30% or more, to warrant an election.
+“A Cards” to the list provided by the employer to determine if there is sufficient interest, 30% or more, to warrant an election. - Once it is determined that the bargaining unit is appropriate and that no supervisors or management are included,

-4. On the day of the election the NLRB will set up a polling area, usually on the employers property, and supervise
+a date will be set by the NLRB for the election, usually 5 to 7 weeks out. - On the day of the election the NLRB will set up a polling area, usually on the employers property, and supervise

 the election.
 Employees vote by casting a paper ballot which they drop into a ballot box.
 At the end of the voting period